Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.

 Where we need to communicate with tenants and leaseholders regarding your contract with us this will usually be in writing or by telephone but is more commonly becoming electronic and paperless.
 Many of our services will be moving to digital platforms (online) over time to allow convenient access such as a self-service portal.

 Our tenants receive our newsletter with information about what is going on within the organisation.
-We are required by our Regulator to keep our tenants informed and to offer opportunities for involvement, but you may opt-out of receiving this by emailing dataprotection@cobalthousing.org.uk.
+We are required by our Regulator to keep our tenants informed and to offer opportunities for involvement, but you may opt-out of receiving this newsletter by emailing [email protected].

 We will only discuss or communicate your tenancy or lease details with those named on the agreement or those authorised (temporarily or permanently) by you.
 You can authorise someone temporarily verbally over the phone or permanently in writing.
 Cobalt will wish to establish that the individual has consented to their details being shared so you will need to obtain their consent (signature) to share their details if the contact is to be in writing or ask them to speak directly to Cobalt if it is for verbal consent.

-From time to time we may use your personal data to send direct marketing communications.
-Our lawful basis for this is that it is necessary to pursue the legitimate interests of Cobalt and our residents in communicating with you.
-You have the right to object to direct marketing by emailing dataprotection@cobalthousing.org.uk.
+From time to time, Cobalt may use your personal data to send direct marketing communications.
+Cobalt strives to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
+Cobalt’s lawful basis for this is that it is necessary to pursue the legitimate interests of Cobalt and Cobalt’s residents in communicating with you or where you have consented to receive marketing emails.

-We will only send direct marketing to you by email or text where you have provided your consent.
-Text messages and contact via telephone provide a direct way to contact and share information with you about the services we can deliver to you.
-If you provide your telephone number we may keep in contact with you by text.
+Cobalt uses text messages and may contact you via telephone to contact and share information with you about the services Cobalt can deliver to you.
+If you provide your telephone number, Cobalt may keep in contact with you by text.

 Examples of operational text messages include: